All Episodes

 Is she on the verge of tears here or just acting like it?

-There's an editorial in the St. Louis Post Dispatch today.
+Sterling, what you see this headline, there's an editorial in the St. Louis Post-Dispatch today.

-It's it's about the school bus.
+It's about the school bustle.

 It's hilarious.